Why and When to Choose Organic? 2022 UPDATE

 So organic foods are more nutritious and less toxic.
 But how does eating organics actually affect our bodies?

 A fascinating study by the University of Washington analyzed pesticide breakdown products in preschool children and found that kids eating organic fruits and veggies had average concentrations 9 times lower than children eating conventional produce.
-The researchers concluded that organic produce can reduce children’s pesticide exposure levels from above to below the EPA’s current guidelines, from a range of uncertain risk to a range of negligible risk.
+The researchers concluded that organic produce can reduce children’s pesticide exposure levels from above to below the EPA’s current guidelines.

 An earlier study cited by the authors looked at pesticide metabolites in the urine of 96 urban and suburban children and found pesticides in the urine of all children but one.
 The parents of the child with no pesticide metabolites reported buying exclusively organic produce.